SeldonIO/seldon-core/docs-gb/wrappers/cpp.md

 This wrapper is an example only and is not production-ready.
 {% endhint %}

-In this guide we cover how you can wrap your CPP models using the Seldon CPP wrapper.
+In this guide we illustrate how you can wrap your CPP models using a CPP wrapper.

 For a quick start you can try out the following two examples: